 Jackie took on the daunting task of restoring her new home by returning historical artifacts, including paintings, furniture, and books, back to The White House.
 She recognized the depth and historical relevance far beyond aesthetics.
 Several significant pieces ended up back home at The White House because of her valiant efforts.

 She also founded The White House Historical Association, which created an Official White House Guidebook that had never existed previously.
-With the restoration nearly done, Jackie Kennedy did a then-rare behind the scenes sneak peek in her televised tour of The White House.
+Jackie Kennedy did a then-rare behind the scenes sneak peek in her televised tour of The White House with the restoration nearly done.
 This tour led to an honorary Emmy Award.

 During her tenure at The White House, there were many celebrations, performances, and achievement displays.
 Not only were politicians commonly seen, so were musicians, poets, and artists.

-Jackie was fluent in French and far from fluffy, as her power and persuasion with Khrushchev regarding the U.S. and Russsian relations continued past her husband's death.
+Jackie was fluent in French and far from fluffy, as her power and persuasion with Khrushchev regarding the U.S. and Russian relations continued past her husband's death.
 She was fiercely committed to her husband's legacy on several levels.

 In 1963, she started work on the John F. Kennedy Library to memorialize her late husband.
 Jackie Kennedy died in May of 1994 at the age of 64.

 First Lady Eleanor Roosevelt